 Special Prosecutors for Concealed Weapon Cases

-Whenever I have a misdemeanor gun case, I always see a specially assigned City Attorney on it with specific marching orders by the head City Attorney to deal with these types of cases harshly.
+Whenever I have a misdemeanor gun case, I always see a specially assigned City Attorney on it with specific marching orders from the head City Attorney to deal with these types of cases harshly.

-They are typically seeking jail sentences and prohibitions against whoever was illegally caught with a concealed firearm where the person cannot have a gun for the entire probationary period.
+They are typically seeking jail sentences and prohibitions against whoever was illegally caught with a concealed firearm, where the person cannot have a gun for the entire probationary period.
 The Van Nuys District Attorney typically prosecutes felonies, which means if they've got a gun case, it's usually a severe case.
 They're looking at a prison sentence, and they want the person to serve 85% of that sentence based on the use of a gun.

-The reason that they're so harsh when it comes to gun cases is because of all the political pressure that's being put on law enforcement and prosecutors based on the many shootings that are occurring across the country and because of how dangerous things are when a gun is involved in the commission of a crime.
+The reason that they're so harsh when it comes to gun cases is because of all the political pressure that's being put on law enforcement and prosecutors based on the many shootings that are occurring across the country, and because of how dangerous things are when a gun is involved in the commission of a crime.

 Felony vs. Misdemeanor?

-To charge somebody with a felony, the person will have to either be a convicted felon, in which case they are not allowed to possess a gun or ammunition, or the person would have to be a gang member or have a prior conviction for an illegal weapon.
+To charge somebody with a felony, the person will have to be either a convicted felon, in which case they are not allowed to possess a gun or ammunition, or the person would have to be a gang member or have a prior conviction for an illegal weapon.

 Once again, the prosecutors and judges are very harsh with this, and if they can think of a way to charge somebody with a felony legally, they will do it as it relates to a gun because of all the political pressure placed on them.